gojek/ziggurat/README.md

 `actual-message-handler-function` as the first argument and the key of a stream-route config (as defined in `config.edn`) as the second argument.

-## Publishing data to Kafka Topics in Ziggurat
+## Publishing data to Kafka Topics using Kafka Producer API

 To enable publishing data to kafka, Ziggurat provides producing support through ziggurat.producer namespace.
 This namespace defines methods for publishing data to Kafka topics.
 The methods defined here are essentially wrapper around variants of `send` methods defined in `org.apache.kafka.clients.producer.KafkaProducer`.